marknotton/craft-plugin-svg/README.md

 The gulp task will also add the CSS style 'display:none' to the most parent SVG tag.

 #### sprite-views.svg
 This is a collection of all the SVG's in your sprites directory combined into one single file too.
 These are not hidden, but are laid out in a more conventional sprite sheet format.
-The positions and sizes of each sprite are defined in the ```_svg-symbols``` file.
+The positions and sizes of each sprite are defined in the '_svg-symbols' file.

 The gulp task will add in your css ```$sprite-url``` variable directly into this file.